Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **New Vegas Heap Replacer (NVHR) - Why don't you include NVHR in the Uranium Fever installation?**
   - It is no longer recommended. xNVSE has built in changes to the vanilla heap that are superior to those found in NVHR, but without the massively increased memory usage that results from NVHR.

+- **Nexus Upload - A new update to LODGen/Facegen/SOFT AF was posted to the Nexus page.
+Should I download it?**
+  - No. This was uploaded in preparation for a future update, and may break the game if downloaded in isolation.
+Mods should only be updated when included as part of Uranium Fever update or when instructed to.

 - **NoDelete - What does [NoDelete] mean?**
   - This tag prevents Wabbajack from modifying the contents of tagged folders during updates.